Rent, mortgage, and bill assistance resources for Black Cincinnati from the Community Action Agency

 - Statement of hardship due to the COVID-19 pandemic

-Once your application is submitted, a representative from the Cincinnati-Hamilton County Community Action Agency will call you for additional information.
+Once your application is submitted, a Cincinnati-Hamilton County Community Action Agency representative will call you for additional information.
 Please gather these documents to expedite the application process.

 - Eviction or past due rent notice.
 The notice should include the total amount due (including fees)